Configuring SSL for Client-to-Node Connections

 Enables certificate authentication for client-to-node encryption.

-• false - Do not require certificate authentication for client-to-node encryption.
+• false (default): Do not require certificate authentication for client-to-node encryption.

 truststore_type

-Valid types are JKS, JCEKS, or PKCS12.
+Valid types are JKS (default), JCEKS, or PKCS12.
 For file-based truststores, use PKCS12.
+For important information about PKCS11 and PKCS12, see Using a remote keystore provider.

 truststore

-Relative path from DSE installation directory or absolute path to truststore containing the trusted certificate for authenticating remote servers.
+The relative path from the DSE installation directory or the absolute path to the truststore containing the trusted certificate for authenticating remote servers.

-Truststore password and path is only required when require_client_auth is set to true.
+Truststore password and path are only required when require_client_auth is set to true.

 Default: resources/dse/conf/.truststore